maths/moodle-qbank_gitsync/doc/webservicesetup.md

 ![Screenshot of token creation.](../images/Add_token.png)
 - Add roles for the user to give them access to the required courses and questions.
 If you would like them to have site-wide access, go to Site Administration/Users/Permissions/Assign system roles and give `ws-gitsync-user` Manager role for the webservice to have access to all questions on the site.
 If you only want them to have access to particular courses, then make `ws-gitsync-user` Manager on courses individually.
 - If you have user agreements set up for your Moodle site, you will need to accept them on behalf of the Gitsync user.
 (Site Administration/Users/Privacy and policies/Manage policies/Agreements/Accept)
-- Optionally, you can test using [Postman](https://www.postman.com/downloads/) if you know a question id and its course name:
+- Optionally, you can test using [Postman](https://www.postman.com/downloads/) if you know a questionbankentry id:
   - URL: Your_Moodle_root_address/webservice/rest/server.php
   - Params:
     - wstoken: _Your token created above_
     - wsfunction: qbank_gitsync_export_question
     - moodlewsrestformat: json
-    - questionid: _Your question id_
+    - questionbankentryid: _Your question's qbe id_
-    - contextlevel: 10
-    - coursename: _Your course name_
-    - modulename:
-    - coursecategory:
+    - includecategory: 0
 Fill in the URL and parameters above in the fields as shown in the screenshot and click 'Send'.
 You should get the requested question back as a response.
 ![Screenshot of Postman.](../images/Postman.png)